 Here we list a few major projects we are planning to do in the future and that you are very welcome to join.
 Please contact us if you are interested in a cooperation, e.g. as part of your Master/Bachelor/PhD thesis or an internship.
-If you don’t want to start with a big project, you may have a look at our Trac to work on smaller tasks.
+If you don’t want to start with a big project, you may have a look at our Ticket System to work on smaller tasks.

 Academic Recommender System

 Mind Map Analysis

 Academic PDF Spider

 Brief Description: One of our main goals is recommending relevant papers, journals, conferences, universities, etc. to our users.
 To give relevant recommendations we need detailed user models and there are various approaches to do so (content based and collaborative filtering).
 However, classic user modeling approaches usually focus on modeling interests based on websites, emails, etc. but not on mind maps as Docear is using them.
 Therefore, it will be your task to find out which existing user modeling approaches are most suitable for mind maps and how they need to be adjusted to be most effective.

 This project is a major project which will require lots of time.
 If you want to do this project as part of an internship of Bachelor/Master thesis, we may break it down to smaller parts.
 For instance,